Last updated October 23, 2020

 Time refers to how quickly you want or need to get your second passport.

 If you’re a wealthy US citizen who wants to renounce as soon as possible, then you may want to get a quick citizenship by investment in the Caribbean.
+There are currently five different Caribbean islands that offer citizenship by investment.
 On the other hand, if you’re still building your business, then you may have the patience to get an easy second residency that leads to citizenship in a few years.

 You need to account for your current situation and your future goals to determine how quickly you need a second passport and how long you’re willing to work for it.